fma91/BioProTool/README.md

 ## Using .exe file
 Donwload the file and unzip it.
-Just run it cicking on the BioProApp.exe, it doesn't need installation.
+Just run it clicking on the BioProApp.exe, it doesn't need installation.

 ## Using terminal and unpackaged files
  You need the python module kivy ( https://kivy.org/#home ), pandas and matplotlib.